dnsimple/dnsimple-developer/content/cli.md

 ---
 title: DNSimple CLI
-excerpt: Install and use the official DNSimple command-line interface for domains, DNS zones, records, certificates, webhooks, and account automation.
+excerpt: Install and use the official DNSimple command-line interface for registering domains, managing DNS zones, and more automation.
 ---

 # DNSimple CLI